leahkemp/ont_human_workflow/scripts/README.md

 # Scripts

-All scripts used in this analysis
+- `./module_scripts/`: all "pipeline" module scripts
+- `./envs/`: all conda environment files used in the "pipeline"